 Unfortunately, recovering workers’ compensation benefits for health conditions due to noxious fumes is not always easy.
 Insurance companies and employers typically fight these claims.
 And, even if the claim is determined to be valid or “compensable,” employers and their insurers will likely dispute the value of the claim.

 In addition to a worker’s compensation act claim, an attorney may be able to help injured workers file a products liability injury claim against manufacturers that do not warn customers or that improperly label their products that contain toxins.
 These claims are extremely complex and costly to pursue.
-Injured workers wishing to file a product liability claim should always speak to an attorney with experience going up against large manufacturers and their insurance companies.
+Injured workers wishing to file a product liability claim should always speak to an attorney with experience taking legal action against large manufacturers and their insurance companies.

 Want to File a Claim?
 Call Our Noxious Fumes Attorneys

 No one should have to suffer from the serious health consequences just for doing their job.
 If you have suffered serious consequences as a result of inhaled noxious fumes at your place of work, speak to one of our noxious fumes attorneys today.
 At Blumenshine Law Group, we can help you determine whether you need to file a workers’ compensation insurance claim or a personal injury claim.
 Regardless of the type of claim you need, we will walk you through the entire process and give you the best chance of a positive outcome.
-Call us today at (312) 766-1000 or text at (312) 313-3466 to schedule a free consultation.
+Call us today at (312) 766-1000, text us at (312) 313-3466 or email [email protected]